MCP — plug SignalGuide into Claude, ChatGPT, Cursor.

 Approve in your browser

 The client opens https://api.signalguide.io/oauth/consent in a browser tab.
-If you're already signed into SignalGuide, you'll see a consent screen listing the client's name and what it's allowed to read.
+If you're already signed into SignalGuide, you'll see a consent screen listing the client's name and what it's allowed to do.
 Click Approve.

 Ask a question